astelmach01/tinylang/README.md

 ## What is tinylang?
 A hackable and simpler Langchain.

 Langchain can be very cumbersome and annoying to work with.
-It's too big, complicated, and shoves premade prompts down your throat.
+It's too big, complicated, and shoves pre-made prompts down your throat.

-With tinylang, everything is intuitive and customizeable, following most of the Langchain API.
+With tinylang, everything is intuitive and customizable, following most of the Langchain API.

 ## Installation